 Do not use the DigiSerial port on your HD Core card or the 9-pin ports on the SYNC I/O for Remote 9-Pin Deck Emulation mode.
-The Digi-Serial port should only be used for SYNC I/O connections, using a DigiSerial cable.
+The DigiSerial port should only be used for SYNC I/O connections with a DigiSerial cable.